-At least 50 of the 130 semester hours required for graduation must be earned at Wittenberg or through Wittenberg courses offered off campus.
-Up to 80 semester hours of transfer credit may be counted toward the 130.
-At least 50 percent of the semester hour credits for course work in the major are to be completed at Wittenberg or through Wittenberg courses offered off campus.
-At least one of the last two semesters must be done in residence.
-Any deviation from this regulation must have approval of the Registrar.
+At least 32 of the 130 semester hours required for graduation must be earned at Wittenberg or through Wittenberg courses offered off campus.
+At least 50 percent of the semester hour credits for course work in the major department or program are to be completed at Wittenberg or through Wittenberg courses offered off campus.
+Cognate requirements are not included in the 50 percent minimum.
+At least one of the last two semesters must be done in residence; any deviation from this regulation must have approval of the Registrar.
 Seniors applying to nonaffiliated and study-abroad programs must petition for part of the residency requirement to be waived.